ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 This key is used to indicate the target port for connection.
 If omitted, the client SHALL use the default port for each transport protocol: 853 for DNS over TLS and 443 for DNS over HTTPS.

 This key is automatically mandatory if present.
+(See Section 7 of {{SVCB}} for the definition of "automatically mandatory".)

 ## alpn and no-default-alpn